 I typically bake the filets for about 5-6 minutes for medium rare.
 That’s the beauty of cast iron, you can easily transfer from stove top to oven.
 This method always yields consistent results and I promise it will be the best steak you’ve ever made.

-My secret to cooking filet mignon in a red wine and balsamic reduction is the thickness of the sauce.
+My secret to cooking filet mignon in a red wine and balsamic sauce or reduction is the thickness of the sauce.
 Too thin and it lacks any sort of consistency.
 I added a little brown sugar to help it caramelize and give the sauce a little extra sweetness that pairs really well with a nicely seasoned steak.
 My other suggestion is to not go too lite on the sauce when serving.
 You want to apply a generous coating to each steak so it runs down the side of the filet and complements each and every bite.
+Combine all ingredients in a saucepan and lightly simmer until reduced by half.
+If you let it sit for a few minutes after removing from the heat, it will thicken.
+Remember, this is a balsamic forward sauce!

 Lastly, I prepare the balsamic reduction in the same skillet as the steaks, so it soaks up the juices and butter drippings from skillet.
 This speeds up the process and also adds more flavor.
 Pair filets with mashed potatoes and a nice Chianti Classico and you’ve got yourself a beautiful Florence inspired dinner.Print